thlorenz/v8-perf/data-types.md

   array of numbers
 - when copying an array, you should avoid copying from the back (higher indices to lower indices) because this will almost certainly trigger dictionary mode
-- avoid elements kind transitions, i.e. edge case of adding `-0, NaN, Infinity` to a SMI array as they are represented as doubles
+- avoid elements kind transitions, i.e. edge case of adding `-0, NaN, Infinity` to a Smi array as they are represented as doubles

 ## Strings